ikido/cb_products/README.md

 * would be nice to get all attributes and presets preloaded for product search page

 * it's bad that after unsuccessfull login we still get HTTP 200 page

+* it would be good to have an endpoint to refresh the token by sending valid one, so that user won't have to login http://stackoverflow.com/a/26834685/1657839.